If you’ll be spending Christmas in Washington DC, be sure to check out one (or several!) of these fantastic holiday activities. (Updated for 2020)

 But, you can walk into the lobby for free!
 At Christmas, The Willard gives off an “Eloise at the plaza” sort of vibe, with a magnificently decorated central Christmas tree and lights and garland elegantly draped throughout the lobby, as well as an impressive gingerbread house.
 And every night in December, from 5:30-7:30, there’s a free musical performance by local groups such as the Children’s Chorus of Washington.
 This is a great way to experience Christmas in Washington DC like one of the elite, without paying the price tag.

 - Address: 1401 Pennsylvania Ave NW, Washington, DC 20004

 National Christmas Tree

-If you can’t visit the actual lighting ceremony, no worries – the tree stays lit for the whole month of December, from 4:30 to midnight each day, and is worth visiting during your time in the city.
+The tree stays lit for the whole month of December, from 4:30 to midnight each day, and is worth visiting during your time in the city.
 Because if you visit the National Christmas Tree, you’ll get to see a lot more than just one tree.
 Around the main tree are 56 smaller trees, one for each U.S. state and territory.
 Each tree is decorated with ornaments made by residents of those states.
 Also near the National Christmas Tree is the National Menorah.